ncp38/cs142-s25/projects/proj6/index.md

 3. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
 4. Describe whatever help (if any) that you received.
 Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
 5. Describe any serious problems you encountered while writing the program.
-6. Did you do any of the challenges (see below)?
+6. Did you do anything that you think might recieve challenge bonus points?
 If so, explain what you did.
+(Another way to look at this question is what features set your game apart?)
 7. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.

-## Alternative projects

-If you don't like the idea of creating a game, talk to me and suggest an alternative project, and we'll work out what you need to do to have it substitute for this project.